wsmoak/wsmoak.github.io/_posts/2015-07-05-phoenix-on-heroku.md

 ... but apparently that blog post is outdated.
 It *is* over six months old. :) Let's start over.

 You will need at _least_ Elixir, Phoenix, NodeJS and the Heroku Toolbelt installed.
+Also git, and... the list is long.
+If something doesn't work, ask on #elixir-lang or in the comments below, or email me and I'll try to help.

 ### Step 1: Create a sample app and get it under version control